mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 mudoger viral module  -o /path/to/output/folder -f ~/path/to/assembly/file --vifinder --virsorter --vibrant --dereplication -c 70 -i 95
 ```
+* The `/path/to/output/folder` indicates the path to the output directory where the output folders of the viral module will fall
+* The `/path/to/assembly/file` indicates the path to the file of the assemblies

 In the output directory five folders are appeared.
 The `initial_recovey_folder`  contains the results from the independent recovery of each tool.
 The independent recovered contigs of each tool can be usefull for other types of analysis.
 The ` dereplication_folder` includes the dereplication results while in the `taxonomy_folder` and ` quality_folder` the  user can found the results of ,the taxonomy utlizing **vContact2** tool and quality control using **CheckV** tool, respectively.